 The James Madison Program invites college and university professors and other professionals with established records of scholarship to apply for appointments as Visiting Fellows for the academic year.
 One-semester appointments are possible but not preferred.
 Among the research fellowships offered are the Ann and Herbert W. Vaughan Visiting Fellowship and the William E. Simon Visiting Fellowship in Religion and Public Life.

 The Program also invites applications for the Garwood Teaching Fellowship.
 The Garwood Teaching Fellowship can be for one semester or the academic year.
 Garwood Teaching Fellows teach at least one undergraduate course in the Department of Politics on statesmanship and presidential leadership, subject to sufficient enrollment and approval of the Dean of the Faculty.
 Depending on the needs of the University, additional teaching opportunities may be available, again subject to enrollment and approval of the Dean of the Faculty.

-Upon completion of the fellowship year, Visiting Fellows are inducted into the James Madison Society.
+The James Madison Society is an international community of scholars whose research contributes significantly to civic education in institutions of higher learning.
+Upon completion of the fellowship year, Visiting Fellows and Postdoctoral Research Associates are inducted into the James Madison Society.